JaredWilliams1/game_of_life/README.md

 `0 0 0 1 0 0    |    1`
 `4 neighbors      cell is on`

-This allows for a "push" approach where alive cells increment the neighboring cells neighbor count.
-You do this by increasing the cell byte by 2.
+This allows for a "push" approach where dead cells that come to life increment the neighboring cells neighbor count, and living cells that die decrement the neighboring cells neighbor count.
+You do this by increasing/decreasing the cell byte by 2.

+Why 2?

 Lets look at the example cell from earlier:
 `0 0 0 1 0 0 1`